Ismene: Early works

-Tydeus and Ismene, Corinthian black-figure amphora, ca. 560 BC, Louvre (E 640).

 The seventh-century BC poet Mimnermus wrote that Ismene was murdered by Tydeus, one of the Seven who took arms against Thebes.
-In this account, Ismene was dallying with her lover Periclymenus (Theoclymenus) when Tydeus surprised them, having being told of their whereabouts by the goddess Athena.
+In this account, Ismene was dallying with her lover Theoclymenus when Tydeus surprised them, having been told of their whereabouts by the goddess Athena.
 Tydeus then slew Ismene.
-It is not clear what Athena's motivation was; perhaps here Ismene was a priestess of Athena, so the goddess was punishing her transgression.
+It is not clear what Athena's motivation was; perhaps here Ismene was a priestess of Athena, so the goddess was punishing her dalliance.
 This tradition cannot be reconciled with the events depicted in later works by Aeschylus and Sophocles, in which Ismene appears alive after the battle is over and Tydeus is dead; it is also incompatible with Ismene's later timid and meek characterization.

 This version of the story is mentioned in no other extant classical writing, but the scene is represented on a sixth-century BC Corinthian black-figure amphora now housed in the Louvre.
-The vase depicts Tydeus brandishing his sword at Ismene (spelled Hysmena), who is nude and reclining on a couch, while her lover Periclymenus flees and looks back, not at Ismene, but at Tydeus's sword.
+The vase depicts Tydeus brandishing his sword at Ismene (spelled Hysmena), who is nude and reclining on a couch, while her lover (labelled "Periclymenus" here) flees and looks back, not at Ismene, but at Tydeus's sword.
 The scene probably takes place in a home or palace in Thebes.
 As Periclymenus is said to be the killer of Parthenopaeus, one of the Seven, the vase might depict a tradition in which Tydeus infiltrated Thebes, found Perclymenus and Ismene together in bed, and slew Ismene in revenge while her lover/husband managed to escape.

 In another tradition by the early fifth-century poet Ion of Chios, Eteocles's son Laodamas burned Ismene alive together with Antigone inside Hera's temple.